 Passionate confidence in the power of the self;

 Passionate confidence in the successful accomplishment of the task at hand.

 When the physical body of the person is threatened, then and only then fear is rational; It should be made clear this is a very different type of fear.
 Body fear.
 It is so different, that a distinct word should be used for it.
 Body fear, arising from the natural instinct to safeguard the physical body. „Fear” as referred here has no relation to immediate physical danger; it is psychological fear.

 I’ve tested this in practice.
 For example, my drawing benefits by these principles.
 I have also passed exams driven by passionate determination, which is akin to Samurai attitude, and slightly weird but effective.
 There is no limit to the power of a determined person, one who has the knowledge and the will power to act in a good state of the mind.

 Achieve all five.
 At the same time.
 Following any one of the five elements is helpful, but true liberation and strength comes only in their unity.

 One starts by examining his person, detecting fear, detecting ill feelings and destroying them energetically.
-One should do that very often, for instance at the beginning of each day he has to perform important work.
+One should do that very often, for instance at the beginning of each day when he has to perform important work.

 Next, having been liberated from fears and ill feelings, he or she should strive for dedication.
 For the strong one (i.e. the Samurai) there is only his chosen task.
 He is now in service of that task.
-He has reasoned out and analyzed, he therefore understands what is to be done.
+He has reasoned out and analysed, he therefore understands what is to be done.
 The only step that remains is actually doing it.
-It is a question now of treasuring every moment, exisiting fully in the moment of action.
+It is a question now of treasuring every moment, existing fully in the moment of action.

 In performing this last step it helps to remember past good results having been achieved in such ways.
 As one continues this practice, passionate confidence will naturally come easier over time.